 - Next, tap on ‘+’ icon from the top left.
 Two options will swipe up from the bottom: Google Fonts and Font Squirrel.
 You should choose ‘Google Fonts.’

 - Now, select the fonts you want to add.
 Note that you can choose multiple fonts; however, it is advisable to limit your selection to less than 10 fonts.
 After selecting the fonts, tap on ‘Add to collection.’
 On your device screen, a pop-up.
 Tap on OK.

 - Then Go Back and tap on the ‘Install fonts’ option from the bottom.

-Step #8.
-You are now on Safari app, where a dialog box asks you to allow this configuration profile.
+- You are now on the Safari app, where a dialog box asks you to allow this configuration profile.
 Tap on ‘Allow.’
 When the profile is downloaded, a pop-up says ‘Profile Downloaded.’
 Close this pop-up and exit the app.

-Step #9.
-Now launch Settings app on your iPhone or iPad → General → Profile.
+- Now launch the Settings app on your iPhone or iPad → General → Profile.